-Lists like these should have rules, and ours is that the movie can't just be about loving couples going through hard times — they have to depict people who are poison for one another and would be better off apart.
-Without further ado, here are 10 movies that prove love definitely does not always win.
+Lists like these should have rules, and the rules of this hard-hitting collection is that the movie cannot just be about loving couples going through a rough patch.
+No, the movie has to depict people who are poison for one another and would be better off apart.
+Here, in alphabetical order, are 15 movies that prove love definitely does not always win.

 This cutting Swedish dark comedy revolves around the cursed family vacation of Tomas (Johannes Kuhnke) and Ebba (Lisa Loven Kongsli) and their two young children at a ski resort in the French Alps.
 Like in The Loneliest Planet, the drama is set into motion after a momentary but pivotal act of cowardice — here by Tomas, who flees ahead of his family when a terrifying avalanche barrels down on the resort's outdoor dining patio.
 No one is hurt in the end when the avalanche stops just short of swallowing up the diners, and Tomas tries to pretend that nothing happened.
 Ebba, though, is shocked by her husband's instinct to abandon his family at the worst possible moment.
 Their vacation, and their marriage, unravel accordingly.
 Laced with sardonic humor, the film is nevertheless uncomfortable to watch.